Showing up on time

 If you’re running late, you lose – spas often can’t push your appointment back more than 10 minutes.
 Need an incentive to arrive on time?
 Many spas have serene relaxation lounges — some even run the full gamut with heat (steam and sauna) and hydrotherapy facilities (hot tubs and fancy showers) — which act as a prelude to get you in the tranquil spa mindset before your service.

-Be conscious that short-notice cancellations will probably incur a charge, especially if you’ve left your credit card number at booking.
+Be conscious that we need at least a 24-hour cancellation notice.
+Short-notice cancellations (less than 24 hours) will incur a $35.00 charge, especially if you’ve left your credit card number at booking.
 Know the spa’s cancellation policies when you book and give as much notice as possible if you change your appointment plans.
+If you need to re-schedule your appointment, there will be a $35.00 rescheduling fee.

 Mind your manners